wp-plugins/participants-database/readme.txt

 The "Image Upload Location" setting in the plugin is important here because that is where the plugin will place the uploaded CSV.
 The default setting for this is 'wp-content/uploads/participants-database/' If the plugin does not find the directory specified in the "Image Upload Location" setting, it will attempt to create it.
 It should notify you if it fails, and you may have to create the directory manually (using an FTP client, for instance) to get the CSV import to work.

+If you are importing a CSV into a database that has records in it, then there are three modes for that you can use, determined by the "Duplicate Record Preference" under the Signup tab.
+You can choose to import all records as new records, leaving the existing records alone.
+Or-- by choosing a field to match, either update the existing records with the uploaded information or skip importing any record that matches an existing record.
+The field you choose for a match should be a unique field...if it is not, messy, unpredictable things can happen.

 = Plugin Support =

 I do monitor the WP forums and comments page on my own website for support requests.
 I very much appreciate bugs being brought to my attention, so please let me know if things are broken or not working as expected.

 I only ask that you read the documentation before posting with support requests because it will save us both valuable time.
-Many of the issues people have are due to imporoper setup or use of the plugin...this is partly due, I know, to shorcomings in the documentation.
+Many of the issues people have are due to imporoper setup or use of the plugin...this is partly due, I know, to shortcomings in the documentation.
 It is a complex plugin with lots of options, so it can be difficult to explain how it works in a way that everybody will understand.